 When is my bulk waste pick-up day?

-Your bulk waste pick-up day is on the same week and day each month (i.e. first Monday, second Tuesday, third Friday, etc.) Visit our pick-up calendar to see your collection date, or look on your most recent Utility bill.
+Your bulky waste pick-up day is generally around the same week and day each month (i.e. first Monday, second Tuesday, third Friday, etc.).
+However, the exact date may differ since we do not start bulky service until the first full week of the month, starting on a Monday.
+It's best to always check our pick-up calendar to confirm your collection date, or look on your most recent Utility bill.

 What about holidays?

 There is no holiday schedule for bulk waste pick-up.
 Collection follows the regular bulk schedule as listed on your utility bill.

 When should I set out my bulk waste?